 — Katie Bandish, Temple University (USA).

-“After my Internship Seminar in Cuba with ROOSTERGNN, I have a better idea of stories to look for when traveling somewhere new, and I feel more confident pitching those ideas to other publications.”
+“After my Internship & Mentoring Program in Cuba with ROOSTERGNN, I have a better idea of stories to look for when traveling somewhere new, and I feel more confident pitching those ideas to other publications.”

 — Gabriela Milian, Columbia University (USA).